nmiodice/PyImageProcessing/README.md

 2. Triangulation

-3. Seam insertion/deletion, for dynamically resizing images using a smart content-aware algorithm
+3. Seam insertion/deletion, for dynamically resizing images using a smart content-aware algorithm.
+That is, search for 'low energy' parts of the photo, and delete those first, so the more 'interesting' parts of the image remain untouched

 ## Examples ##
 Original image: